c3d/xl/doc/HANDBOOK_3-types.md

 * `variable T` or `var T` is a mutable version of type `T`, whereas `constant T` is a non-mutable version of type `T`.
 Only mutable values can be changed using the `:=` operator or their variants.
-Note that by default, function bindings are mutable, but modifications apply to the copy in the new context.
+Note that by default, formal parameters are mutable (they are generally specified with something like `X:integer`), but modifications apply to the binding in the current evaluation context, therefore not modifying the corresponding argument.

 * `in T`, `out T` and `inout T` are types design to optimize parameter passing in a safe way.
 They indicate how you intend data to flow